NJIT-WIS/project-management-github-activity/README.md

 1. I know how to make an ssh key and add it to GitHub So I don't need to login with password
 2. I learend GITHUB Issues
 ### Things you don't understand about what we are doing / web development.
-1. I am completely lost and don't anything
+1. I don't fully understand python yet.
 2. I wish I knew something
 ### Things you want to know next
 1. How to connect viewjs to elastic search